RaghavVacher/Spatial-Data-Visualization-for-FFSM/README.md

 - Surface Temperature
 - Total Precipitation
 - Evaporation
-- Heavy Vegitation
+- Heavy Vegetation
-- Light Vegitation
+- Light Vegetation

 Using the ncdf4 & fields libraries in R respectively.
-The purpose for this activity being: exploratory data analysis for future use in creating a forest fire suseptibility model for the Indian sub-continent.
+The purpose of this activity being: exploratory data analysis for future use in creating a forest fire susceptibility model for the Indian sub-continent.